cosc140-s22/cosc140-labsetup/README.md

 # COSC140 lab 0

+## Please answer these questions

-## What is one thing that has surprised you so far in Cardiff?
+### What is one thing that has surprised you so far in Cardiff?

+your response

-## What are three things that you hope to get out of your study abroad experience this semester?
+### What are three things that you hope to get out of your study abroad experience this semester?

+your response

 ## Feedback